triska/clpb/README.md

 ![Maximal independent set of C_100](cyclegraph.png)

 It is the so-called cycle graph with 100 nodes, C_100.
-This graph has exactly 792,070,839,848,372,253,127 _independent sets_, and exactly 1,630,580,875,002 _maximal_ independent sets, which are also called _kernels_.
+Using CLP(B) constraints, it is easy to see that this graph has exactly 792,070,839,848,372,253,127 _independent sets_, and exactly 1,630,580,875,002 _maximal_ independent sets, which are also called _kernels_.
 The gray nodes in the image above show one such kernel.
 It is also a kernel of _maximum weight_ if the weight of each node is its _Thue-Morse code_ (see [cycle_n.pl](cycle_n.pl) for more details).

 Only 5 nodes (1, 25, 41, 73 and 97) of this independent set with 38
-vertices have negative weights in this case, for a total weight of 28.
+nodes have negative weights in this case, for a total weight of 28.
 There are exactly 256 solutions of maximum weight in this case.
+There are exactly 25,446,195,000 kernels with exactly 38 nodes.

 ### Alternative ZDD-based version of `library(clpb)`